SHEC/Entorno/README.md

 ```
 $ sudo apt-get install -y build-essential
 ```
 Next we need to clone this repo.
-Yo can do it in clicking on the green button on the rigth corner "Clone or download".
+You can do it clicking on the green button on the rigth corner "Clone or download".

 Once the project was cloned, do this:

 1 - Move to the directory of the project
 2 -  Install global dependencies for node with:
 ```
   $ sudo npm install -g bower
   $ sudo npm install -g nodemon